Georgia Woman Fights Off And Kills Rabid Bobcat With Her Bare Hands

 DeDe Phillips, 46, wasn’t interested in dying the day the 40-pound feline came after her, telling the local media that the only thought running through her mind as she battled the crazed animal was, “Not today, there was no way I was going to die.”

-It was about 6:00 p.m. on June 7 when Phillips had put a new bumper sticker on her truck, and she grabbed her cell phone to take a picture of it and share it with her husband.
-However, she was distracted by the sound of a neighbor’s dog barking, so she turned towards the sound and there it was: a bobcat.
-She turned her camera towards the cat, but it was on her in a heartbeat.
+It was about 6 p.m. on June 7 when Phillips had put a new bumper sticker on her truck, and she grabbed her cell phone to take a picture of it and share it with her husband.
+However, she was distracted by the sound of a neighbor’s dog barking, so she turned toward the sound and came face to face with a bobcat.
+She turned her camera toward the cat, but it was on her in a heartbeat.

 “I saw the cat and I took a picture.
 The cat took two steps and was on top of me….
 It came for my face.”